 Even though cocoa is the main ingredient in our chocolates, we use other important raw materials, which we also need to analyse along the whole value chain such as nuts, sugar or milk.
-Since 2016, we have used certified responsible hazelnuts in all of our organic chocolates labelled with UTZ or organic standard.
+Since 2016, we have used certified responsible hazelnuts in all of our organic chocolates labelled with UTZ standard.
 We also use palm oil in some of our chocolates.
 We try to avoid this as much as possible, but for some of our filled chocolates we have not yet found an alternative to the special characteristics of palm oil.
 We are aware of our social and environmental responsibility, which is why we only use organic and RSPO* certified palm oil.

-By continuously analysing and looking at our supply chains especially at working and living conditions in the cocoa producing countries, we aim to continuously meet our responsibility regarding our raw material procurement and its social and ecological criteria.
+By continuously analysing and looking at our supply chains especially at working and living conditions in the cocoa producing countries, we aim to continuously meet our responsibility regarding our raw material procurement.

 *IN 2004, a WWF initiative established the RSPO (Roundtable on Sustainble Palm Oil) as a central organisation that seeks to promote sustainable cultivation practices for palm oil and thereby limit environmental degradation.